qwd/dev-site/docs/_en/configuration/project-and-key.md

 1. Select the KEY you want to delete.
 2. Click "Delete" button.
-3. Enter the name of the KEY and click “Delete” button to complete the deletion, or click the “Cancel” button to terminate the deletion.
+3. Enter the key name and click “Confirm Delete”.

-## Other rules

-- Up to 10 Projects can be created.
-- Up to 20 Credentials can be added to each Project.
+4. You will receive a verification email, enter the verification code.
+5. Complete the deletion